datdat/soe-mac-init-public/README.md

 # Backup your existing enviroment
 [backup instruction here](backup.md)

+# Reset / Erase existing MacOS
+* Go to System Settings, General, Transfer or Reset

+## NOTE: Alternative option:
+Wait for the Mac to shut down completely, then press and hold the power button until the system volume and the Options button appear.
+This will download the OS

 #  Terminal and HomeBrew
 * Grant Terminals full disk access
 * Change screen resolution